Protecting children from harm: CN & GN v Poole Borough Council - Jun 2019

-Jim’s practice spans clinical negligence, inquests, personal injury, human rights, employment and information claims.
+Jim Duffy’s practice spans clinical negligence, inquests and inquiries, personal injury, human rights and employment.

 In 2013-14 Jim acted as Judicial Assistant to Lord Reed and Lord Hodge at the UK Supreme Court and the Judicial Committee of the Privy Council.
-He worked closely on cases such as Montgomery v Lanarkshire Health Board (consent in clinical negligence), Cheshire West (Article 5 ECHR and the mentally incapacitated), Nicklinson & Lamb (assisted suicide), and Osborn (parole board hearings, human rights and the common law).
+He worked on cases such as Montgomery v Lanarkshire Health Board (consent in clinical negligence), Cheshire West (Article 5 ECHR and the mentally incapacitated), Nicklinson & Lamb (assisted suicide), and Osborn (parole board hearings, human rights and the common law).
 He took part in an exchange to the Supreme Court of the United States in April 2014.

 Since July 2017, Jim has been instructed in the Undercover Policing Inquiry chaired by Sir John Mitting.
 He also appears in employment claims and has acted for claimants in cases relating to TUPE, unfair dismissal, whistleblowling and discrimination.

 Prior to transferring to the Bar, Jim spent three years working as a solicitor, first qualifying in Scotland and then in England & Wales.
 He represented participants in the Coalition Government’s ‘Back to Work’ schemes, Kenyan nationals accused of involvement in the 2010 Al-Shabaab ‘World Cup’ bombings in Kampala, and families unlawfully detained at Yarl’s Wood Immigration Removal Centre.
 He also represented civilians and the families of British soldiers in claims relating to the Iraq war.